usnistgov/dastard/doc/DASTARD.md

 - `CoupleErrToFB()`
 - `CoupleFBToErr()`

 ## Data sources for DASTARD

+All concrete data sources in DASTARD (such as `AbacoSource`) implement the `DataSource` interface, partly by composing their source-specific data and methods with an `AnySource` object.
+That object implements the parts of the interface that are not source-specific.
+The life-cycle of a data acquisition period looks like this.

+When the RPC server gets a START request, it calls `Start(ds,...)` where the first argument is the specific source of interest, for which all critical configuration has already been set.
+The function is found in `data_source.go`.
+It calls, in order:
+1. `ds.SetStateStarting()`: sets `AnySource.sourceState=Starting` but with a Mutex to serialize access to the state (also `GetState()` and `SetStateInactive()` use the same Mutex).
+1. `ds.Sample()`: runs a source-specific step that reads a certain amount of data from the source to determine key facts such as the number of channels available and the data sampling rate.
+1. `ds.PrepareChannels()`: now that the number of channels and channel names and numbers are known/knowable, store the info in the `AnySource`.
+There is an `AnySource.PrepareChannels`, but it's overridden by source-specific `AbacoSource.PrepareChannels` or `LanceroSource.PrepareChannels`, because these two sources have more complicated channel numbering possibilities.
+1. `ds.PrepareRun()`
+1. `ds.RunDoneActivate()`
+1. `ds.StartRun()`
+1. `go coreLoop(ds,...)`

 ### TDM/Lancero data source
 ### Abaco data source
 ### ROACH2 data source
 ### Test data sources

 ## Data flow in DASTARD
 ### Triggering in DASTARD
 ### Writing files in DASTARD